Linuxfabrik/monitoring-plugins/check-plugins/postfix-version/README.rst

 Overview
 --------

-With this plugin you can check if the installed Postfix version is EOL.
-Does not care about patch levels.
+This plugin lets you track if Postfix is End-of-Life (EOL).
+To compare against the current/installed version of Postfix, the check has to run on the Postfix server itself.

 Fact Sheet